 - A permanent resident of Canada

-Invitation letters for business visa applications must come from the Canadian host company.
+Invitation letters for Canadian working visa applications must come from the Canadian host company.
 A representative of the company should write the letter.

 Business visitors that would need an invitation letter from a Canadian company include: